emilyrlong/oddy-test/README.md

 # oddy-test

-# Note:
+## Deprecation
-## This repository includes version 1 of an Oddy Test Corrosion Detection model, but this repository is not being actively maintained.
-Tensorflow has deprecated the object detection packages, and more testing has been conducted on the model, so necessary research is being undergone to create the next version.
+_Note to users:_ This repository includes version 1 of an Oddy Test Corrosion Detection model, but this repository is not being actively maintained.
+Tensorflow has deprecated the [object detection packages](https://github.com/tensorflow/models/tree/master/research/object_detection), and more testing has been conducted on the model, so necessary research is being undergone to create the next version.
 For more information, please contact the co-authors from the Met museum or UCL.

 ## Convolutional Neural Network to Detect Corrosion in Oddy Tests